-Information systems (IS) doctoral grad Cynthia Beath is co-author with Jeanne Ross and Martin Mocker of the new book, Designed for Digital: How to Architect Your Business for Sustained Success, MIT Press, 2019, which draws from five years of field research and case studies.
-For further information on this important new work, see here.
+IS doctoral grad Cynthia Beath, Professor Emerita, University of Texas, Austin, was honored as recipient of the Association for Information Systems (AIS) LEO award for exceptional lifetime achievement at the recent International Conference on Information Systems (ICIS) held online December 13-16, 2020.
+She is co-author with Jeanne Ross and Martin Mocker of the recent book, Designed for Digital: How to Architect Your Business for Sustained Success, MIT Press, 2019, which draws from five years of field research and case studies.
+For more information, see here.

 Professor Burt Swanson is author of “How Information Systems Came to Rule the World: Reflections on the Information Systems Field,” The Information Society, 36, 4, 2020.
 In this article, he explores the history and future of the field, in particular around transaction facilitation.
 To access a copy, see here.
 Prof. Swanson also presented the paper, “Organizational Information in the Cloud of Interaction,” at the Americas Conference on Information Systems (AMCIS), held online August 10-14, 2020.
 In this article, he revisits an earlier concept of organizational information and updates it to incorporate underrecognized machine agency within an open interaction network.
 To access a copy, see here.